Last updated: 4/3/2016

 How does the Tap audio quality compare to other Bluetooth speakers?

 The Tap’s audio quality is about what you’d get from a $120-ish Bluetooth speaker.
-It’s definitely a better speaker than the original Echo, but it lags behind similarly priced speakers from Bose.
+It lags behind similarly priced speakers from Bose.
+It’s strength is in the Alexa integration – if you only care about audio quality, get a Dot and hook it up to a better speaker.

 Weirdly enough, I thought the Tap sounded borderline terrible right out of the box, but after a weekend of heavy use, I swear it sounds much better.
 My partner insists this is because it’s gone through the speaker break-in period, which I’d never heard of before but it makes sense and the Internet agrees it’s a thing and the Tap really does sound better after many hours of use.